 Discover Berkshire Botanical Garden!

-The Berkshire Botanical Garden welcomes you to tour our 15-acre jewel, conveniently located in the heart of the Berkshires, minutes from many other cultural attractions such as the Norman Rockwell Museum and Tanglewood.
-Guided public tours are free with admission and offered daily, June 1 through September 1 at 11:00 am, weather permitting.
+The Berkshire Botanical Garden welcomes you to tour our 24-acre jewel, conveniently located in the heart of the Berkshires, minutes from many other cultural attractions such as the Norman Rockwell Museum and Tanglewood.
+Guided public tours are currently suspended due to Covid-19, but when available are free with admission and offered daily, June 1 through September 1 at 11:00 am, weather permitting.
 Tours leave from the Visitor Center.

 Produced by Sandpail Productions with voice talent provided by Grace Angela Henry, our self-guided audio tour allows visitors to walk at their own pace while listening to narrated commentary located at 21 points of interest throughout the 24-acre Garden.
-These tours are available free of charge with Garden admission all day long, and are available upon check-in at the Visitor Center.
+These tours are curently unavailable due to Covid-19, but we look forward to once again offering them free of charge with approval from the Commonwealth of Massachusetts.

 The gardens serve as a living classroom with plant material well labeled for self-guided tours, and are an inspiration for all visitors – gardeners and tourists alike.
 Seating is available throughout, allowing our visitors to find a sunny or shady spot to contemplate the Garden.
 To enhance the Garden experience, featured outdoor design, sculpture, and architectural exhibits are sited throughout the Garden.
 Our featured 23 display gardens are designed with beauty and aesthetics in mind, highlighting plants that thrive in the Berkshires.